I Remember

 I remember it vividly.
 At 7:46 a.m., Diane Sawyer announced that there was a possible explosion at the World Trade Center.
 We now know that it was American Airlines Flight 11 crashing into the North Tower of the World Trade Center.
 All network television programming was preempted and became a flurry of scattered and frantic reporting.
 My eyes were glued to the screen and what I was witnessing.
 I picked up the phone and called a friend.
 “Are you watching the news?
 Turn the TV on, NOW!”

-The next hour played out scene after scene of horrific events that unfolded, most of them unbelievable and hard to comprehend.
+The next hour played out scene after scene of horrific events unfolding, most of them unbelievable and hard to comprehend.
 At 9:03 a.m., Charlie Gibson was getting only fragments of information fed to him through his earpiece.
-They resumed live coverage and Charlie Gibson began talking to an aviation expert who was reporting on the first plane’s impact on the North Tower.
+Good Morning America resumed live coverage and Charlie Gibson began talking to an aviation expert who was reporting on the first plane’s impact on the North Tower.
 While they were talking, the second plane (United Airlines Flight 175) hit the South Tower.
 Peter Jennings was at the ABC News Nightly News desk and they quickly cut to him.
 Diane, Charlie and Peter Jennings began their mutual coverage on this historic event.
-At 9:37 a.m., while Peter Jennings was on the air with Claire Shipman, he broke the news of American Airlines Flight 77 that hit the Pentagon.
+At 9:37 a.m., while Peter Jennings was on the air with Claire Shipman, he broke the news of American Airlines Flight 77 hitting the Pentagon.
 The news quickly became a frantic race to cover the events, the fall of the Twin Towers, and the chaos that ensued.
 I remember vividly how the kids and I froze as we watched Good Morning America’s broadcast.
 Peter Jennings broke down on the air and told us that if we had kids, now would be a good time to call them.
 I hugged mine closely that morning.
 Our nation would never be the same.

 Firefighters work beneath the destroyed mullions, the vertical struts that once faced the outer walls of the World Trade Center towers, after a terrorist attack on the twin towers of lower Manhattan on Sept.
 11, 2001.
 PHOTO: AP; Mark Lennihan